-We are now accepting applications for 2019
+We are no longer accepting applications for the 2020 season.

-Pennypack Farm & Education Center (PFEC) is now accepting applications for its 18-Month Farm Apprenticeship Program.
 Founded in 2003, PFEC is a 350+ member Summer CSA and 160 member Winter CSA, operating in Horsham, Montgomery County, PA.

 The Farm Apprenticeship Program is designed to provide the necessary training to those wishing to pursue organic/sustainable farming as a livelihood.